 This is usually caused by a brownout.

-However, most Sarasota homeowners don’t understand brownouts and how harmful they can be.
+However, most Florida homeowners don’t understand brownouts and how harmful they can be.

 So, we’re answering a list of the most commonly asked questions about this electrical phenomenon.